 The 5 Best TikTok Recipes to Try Right Now

-It seems as though every day, there’s a new TikTok food trend that takes a few adventurous kids by storm.
-From grinder salad sandwiches and dirty soda to hash brown avocado toast and chocolate-covered dates, there’s no shortage of creativity on the app.
+It seems as though every day, there’s a new viral TikTok food trend that takes a few adventurous kids by storm.
+From cowboy caviar and homemade butter to jalapeño rosé and the corn song, there’s no shortage of creativity on the app.